neuronetio/gantt-schedule-timeline-calendar/README.md

 - elastic - you can change almost everything from DOM tree to logic (without any compilation, without modifying original code - with config, state or plugin)
 - super fast! even with large dataset
-- multiple items in one row - suitable for various applications like booking, reservation, resource manager etc.
+- multiple items in one row - suitable for various applications like booking, reservation, resource manager, multimedia editor etc.
 - tree like structures - collapsible / expandable groups
 - moveable / resizable items with ability to configure which items can move at the moment and how
 - snap to specified time when resizing / moving